 Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the state’s best vacation destinations, Galveston boasts the perfect combination outdoor recreation and cultural attractions.
-Located just 50 miles west of Houston, Galveston is home to 32 miles of picturesque coastline and a wealth of enticing restaurants, antique stores, art galleries and entertainment options, where visitors are spoiled for choice in how they fill their itinerary.
+One of the best beach destinations in Texas, Galveston boasts the perfect combination of outdoor recreation and cultural attractions.
+Located just 50 miles west of Houston, Galveston is home to 32 miles of picturesque coastline and a wealth of enticing restaurants, antique stores, art galleries, and entertainment options, where visitors are spoiled for choice in how they fill their itinerary.
 From sunny days on Stewart Beach to the Historic Pleasure Pier, here are the top things to do in Galveston, Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Home to over 2,000 acres of natural landscapes, a visit to Galveston Island State Park offers a wide array of options.

 Why Do It?
 Soak in the views of the park’s beaches, ponds, estuaries, wetlands, and dunes, or take a day to enjoy the outdoor splendors that this gem has to offer.
 Here you can pack a picnic or swim in the gentle waters at the beach, or kick your day up a notch with a day of hiking and mountain biking through the area.

 Good to Know: Nature enthusiasts will revel in the beautiful spots where you can go fishing, bird watching, canoeing, or kayaking, while those looking for a night of stargazing can camp overnight.

 What Is It?
 Galveston’s premier family beach park, Stewart Beach is the perfect escape from the everyday stresses of life.